The Oncotype DX Breast Recurrence Score® test has been developed for patients with early-stage HR+, HER2- breast cancer to:

 The Oncotype DX test for node-positive patients

-Patient Selection using the Oncotype DX test in node-positive patients8
+Patient selection using the Oncotype DX test in node-positive patients*